The Birth Order Bias

 The fact the Birth Order Bias exists indicates people must agree with one side or another, otherwise everyone loses.
 Middle children, who can agree with both older and younger sibling scripts, win when they pick a side and agree with older sibling scripts — at the expense of invalidating their own jealousies — and it is better for the whole system when they do.
 We want the system to be unstable — for a bias to exist — because it means a majority of people will escape being sinners and losers.
 Otherwise, everyone’s a sinner and a loser, and the system remains stuck.

 Only children might always feel like losers to kids with siblings, but their losing will end there.
-Kids with siblings are losing in two directions now, being unable to validate their jealousies to each other, and having to rely on the only child, while only children are losing in one.
+Kids with siblings of the future will be losing in two directions now, being unable to validate their jealousies to each other, and having to rely on the only child, while only children will be losing in one.
 If you’re having to make a choice based on what makes you lose less, then it’s not a question of values, but power dynamics.
 It’s clear which side is more desirable, and even more people will choose to have one child.

 Siblings of the future will focus instead on trying to prove how sophisticated they are, despite having less.
 Instead of mentioning sharing with their siblings every chance they get, they’ll be inspired to match the winning traits of the only and deny any aspect of having a sibling that affects their daily existence.
 And it will be those vulnerable traits that inspire only children to discuss their own vulnerabilities in the future, rather than agree they’re sinners like what they did in the past.